VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 * Can accept data via all the ingestion protocols supported by VictoriaMetrics - see [these docs](#how-to-push-data-to-vmagent).
 * Can aggregate incoming samples by time and by labels before sending them to remote storage - see [these docs](https://docs.victoriametrics.com/stream-aggregation.html).
 * Can replicate collected metrics simultaneously to multiple Prometheus-compatible remote storage systems - see [these docs](#replication-and-high-availability).
-* Can save egress network bandwidth usage costs by up to 10x when [VictoriaMetrics remote write protocol](#victoriametrics-remote-write-protocol) is used for sending the data to VictoriaMetrics.
+* Can save egress network bandwidth usage costs when [VictoriaMetrics remote write protocol](#victoriametrics-remote-write-protocol) is used for sending the data to VictoriaMetrics.
 * Works smoothly in environments with unstable connections to remote storage.
 If the remote storage is unavailable, the collected metrics are buffered at `-remoteWrite.tmpDataPath`.
 The buffered metrics are sent to remote storage as soon as the connection